Cambridge IT Skills Diploma

+The diploma covers skills such as file and system management, and tasks like editing documents, managing data, sending emails, and creating slideshows.

 Exam methodology

 These Online based examinations consist of two levels from which the candidate can choose.
 Standard and Foundation assessments are computer-based and available on-demand throughout the year to provide a high-quality and flexible assessment service for individuals and centers.

 Diploma modules

 The program's modules cover the following topics: